-In an effort that began in 2008, the Western Pennsylvania Conservancy has planted approximately 37,000 TREES along neighborhood streets and in business districts, parks and public spaces across Allegheny County and in towns including Ligonier, Erie and Johnstown.
-Our work to plant more trees to INCREASE AND SUSTAIN HEALTHY URBAN FORESTS is done through our Community Forestry program.
+In an effort that began in 2008, the Western Pennsylvania Conservancy has planted approximately 38,500 trees along streets in 73 City of Pittsburgh neighborhoods, in business districts, parks and public spaces in 57 municipalities across Allegheny County and in towns including Ligonier, Erie, New Kensington and Johnstown.
+Our work to plant more trees to increase and sustain healthy urban forests is done through our community forestry program.

-As part of our forestry work with community partners, we launched the PITTSBURGH REDBUD PROJECT in 2016, with the goal of planting native flowering Eastern redbud trees on trails, hillsides and open spaces in downtown Pittsburgh in view of the city’s riverfronts.
-This initiative has planted 3,800 TREES and it continues to add another layer of SEASONAL BEAUTY to Pittsburgh’s already stunning landscape.
+As part of our forestry work with community partners, we launched the Pittsburgh redbud project in 2016, with the goal of planting native flowering native eastern redbud trees on trails, hillsides and open spaces in downtown Pittsburgh in view of the city’s riverfronts.
+This initiative has planted 3,800 trees and it continues to add another layer of seasonal beauty to Pittsburgh’s already stunning landscape.

 We’re partnering with groups to enhance the tree canopy by planting trees across Pittsburgh and throughout Allegheny County.